Downhill conditions looking good

 Evers said all was good in the U.S. camp, with a few fitness niggles here and there but nothing major.

-Norwegian Atle Skaardal, the retired racer who is now the women's race director, joined Hujara in praising the organisers.
+Norwegian Atle Skaardal, the retired racer who is now the women's race director, joined Hujara in praising the organizers.

 "The hill is in more than excellent shape right now," he declared.
 "I think they have done just an amazing job."